oracle/okafka/README.md

 ## Using the okafka.jar

 This section describes the sample Producer and Consumer application that uses `okafka.jar` file.
 These files are available in the examples directory.
-Assuming user has built the `okafka.jar` file using the `./gradlew fatJar` build command, so that no other jar file is required to be placed in the classpath.
+Assuming user has built the `okafka.jar` file using the `./gradlew fullJar` build command, so that no other jar file is required to be placed in the classpath.

 To compile `Producer.java`